andlipe/andlipe/README.md

 ### Hi there, I'm André 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Developer, Student and a Friend!
 - 🔭 I’m currently working on KingHost as Development Analyst!
 - 🚀 I’m currently learning TypeScript, ReactJS, ReactNative and Product Owner
 - 🎯 2020 Goals: Learn more about JavaScript and make personals projects